-1 (2) Any person absent from the state in performance of services infiniately connected with 2 military operations" as defined in § 17-20-3(d); 3 (3) Any person who is employed outside of the United States as defined in § 17-20-3(c); 4 and 5 (4) Any person who does not qualify under subparagraph (1), (2), or (3) above, but who is 6 a citizen of the United States and absent from the state and residing outside the United States as 7 described in chapter 21.1 of title 17.
-8 (c) The single FPCA card shall permit the person to request an absentee ballot for each 9 primary general election, general and special election through the next general election for federal 10 office or for the time period specified by federal law in which the voter is eligible to vote.
-11 (d) The FPCA card must be received by the local board of canvassers where the person last 12 maintains his/her residence for voting purposes within the time frame for applying for absentee 13 ballots as set forth in this title.
-14 (e) If the FPCA, when used in accordance with this section, is sent by the voter through 15 electronic transmission, it must be sent to the secretary of state and it must be received by the 16 secretary of state by the deadline for applying for absentee ballots as set forth in this title.
-The 17 secretary of state shall then forward the FPCA to the appropriate local authority who shall 18 immediately certify and return the FPCA to the secretary of state with the notation that the 19 corresponding ballots shall be sent by mail and electronic transmission.
-The secretary of state shall 20 transmit ballots only to the facsimile number provided by the Federal Voter Assistance Program.
-21 The ballots sent by electronic transmission shall be returned to the state board by electronic 22 transmission.
-These ballots will be counted at the state board in accordance with rules and 23 regulations promulgated by the state board.
-24 (f) The voter's signature on the FPCA does not need to be witnessed or notarized, when the 25 FPCA is submitted as provided in this section.
-26 (g) If a voter is casting a mail ballot received through the use of the FPCA card as provided 27 in this section, the voter's signature does not need to be witnessed or notarized on the certifying 28 envelope used for the return of the voted mail ballot.
-29 17-20-10.2.
-Official state blank ballots.
-30 In the event the official ballot is not available for issuance and mailing forty-five (45) days 31 before a general, primary general, or special election, persons applying for a mail ballot under 32 subdivision 17-20-2(3) and persons applying for a mail ballot through the use of the Federal Post 33 Card Application (FPCA) shall be issued an official state blank ballot forty-five (45) days before 34 the election.
-Additionally, the voter shall be sent the official ballot immediately upon the ballots
+- 16 (1) A member of the armed forces who is absent from the state by reason of being in active 17 service; - 18 (2) Any person absent from the state in performance of "services intimately connected with 19 military operations" as defined in § 17-20-3(d); - 20 (3) Any person who is employed outside of the United States as defined in § 17-20-3(c); 21 and - 22 (4) Any person who does not qualify under subparagraph (1), (2), or (3) above, but who is 23 a citizen of the United States and absent from the state and residing outside the United States as 24 described in chapter 21.1 of this title. - 25 (c) The single FPCA card shall permit the person to request an absentee ballot for each 26 primary general election, general and special election through the next general election for federal office or for the time period specified by federal law in which the voter is eligible to vote.
+27 - 28 (d) The FPCA card must be received by the local board of canvassers where the person last 29 maintains his or her residence for voting purposes within the time frame for applying for absentee 30 ballots as set forth in this title. - 31 (e) If the FPCA, when used in accordance with this section, is sent by the voter through 32 electronic transmission, it must be sent to the secretary of state and it must be received by the 33 secretary of state by the deadline for applying for absentee ballots as set forth in this title.
+The 34 secretary of state shall then forward the FPCA to the appropriate local authority who shall immediately certify and return the FPCA to the secretary of state with the notation that the 1 2 corresponding ballots shall be sent by mail and electronic transmission.
+The secretary of state shall 3 approve electronically transmitted ballots to and from eligible voters only through a service or 4 solution that meets the following requirements: